Children's Literature Legacy Award: Renaming

 In February 2018, the Association for Library Service to Children (ALSC), the division of ALA that administers the award, announced a taskforce which re-examined the naming of the award and included representation from the American Indian Library Association (AILA).
 The task force was convened because of criticism of Wilder's depictions of Native and African Americans.
 A recommendation to rename the award was made on June 23, 2018.
 The ALSC board found Wilder's body of work "includes expressions of stereotypical attitudes inconsistent with ALSC's core values of inclusiveness, integrity and respect, and responsiveness."
-The ALSC considered Wilder's depictions of minorities to be racist, in particular Native Americans.
 The award's name was officially changed to the "Children's Literature Legacy Award."